Running the Stardog Server

 - User info is corrupted and the Server fails to start

-Enabling the safe mode
+Enabling safe mode

 stardog.safe.mode=true